 ● Red = Terrible Week

-By simply labelling each week with a colour, it forces me to think back on the events of the week and to ask myself certain questions like:
+By simply labelling each week with a color, it forces me to think back on the events of the week and to ask myself certain questions like:

 ● What went really well this week?
 What did I do that worked?